polterguy/phosphorusfive/plugins/p5.lambda/README.md

     innerValue:Foo, bar!
 ```

-In the above code, the p5.lambda execution engine will see that our *[eval]* invocation does not have any expression, or anything in its
+In the above code, the p5.lambda execution engine will see that our **[eval]** invocation does not have any expression, or anything in its
 value, that can be converted into a node in any ways.
 Therefor it will simply evaluate its own children nodes, as a piece of lambda block,
-having still the root node of its evaluation being the *[eval]* node itself.
+having still the root node of its evaluation being the **[eval]** node itself.
+Later in our documentation we will dive into some use-cases

-Later in our documentation we will dive into some use-cases where this is extremely useful.
+where this is extremely useful.
 But for now, just keep it at the back of your mind.

 ### [eval-whitelist] - Eval is not (necessarily) evil

-There exists an overload of eval called *[eval-whitelist]*, which allows you to pass in a subset of legal Active Events, as an *[events]* list.
+There exists an overload of eval called **[eval-whitelist]**, which allows you to pass in a subset of legal Active Events, as an **[events]** list.
-If either directly, or indirectly within this execution, any Active Event not in this whitelisted *[events]* list is attempted to be raised,
+If either directly, or indirectly within this execution, any Active Event not in this whitelisted **[events]** list is attempted to be raised,
 a security exception will be thrown.
 This is highly useful for evaluating code you are uncertain of whether or not is safe, for some reasons.
 Example is given below.

 ```
-_x
+.x
   set:x:/..?value
     src:foo
   chokes
-eval-whitelist:x:/@_x
+eval-whitelist:x:/@.x
   events
     set
     src
 ```

-Notice in the above code, that regardless of that there actually doesn't exist a *[chokes]* Active Event in your vocabulary, it will still try
+Notice in the above code, that regardless of that there actually doesn't exist a **[chokes]** Active Event in your vocabulary, it will still try
 to raise this as an Active Event, and since it is not in the whitelist, it will literally choke.

 ## "Keywords" in p5.lambda

-p5.lambda contains several "keywords", which aren't really keywords as previously explained, but in fact
+p5.lambda contains several _"keywords"_, which aren't really keywords as previously explained, but in fact
 Active Events, creating an extremely extendible environment for your programming needs.
 But the core
-"keywords", that should exist in a default installation of Phosphorus Five are as following.
+keywords, that should exist in a default installation of Phosphorus Five are as following.

 ### [eval-x], forward evaluating expressions